newjersey/navigator.business.nj.gov/content/src/fundings/new-jersey’s-clean-energy-program-residential-new-construction.md

 * Must use natural gas and/or electricity as the primary heating fuel supplied by a New Jersey investor‐owned utility
 * Must be newly constructed single family, multi‐single low‐rise, and high‐rise multifamily buildings
-* The program will also enroll any existing home undergoing substantial gut renovation or remodeling that meets the criteria above
+* Existing homes undergoing substantial gut renovation or remodeling that meets the criteria above

 > ### Benefit
 >